-My daughter loves these stories about an angel named Aria who is earning her wings by helping girls who are struggling in some way.
+My daughter loves these books for 4th graders about an angel named Aria who is earning her wings by helping girls who are struggling in some way.
 In the first book, Aria helps Gabby.
 Gabby’s brother is hospitalized indefinitely and her mom is totally focused on her brother.
 It’s up to Aria to help Gabby at her new school and discover who she is.
 These are sweet, uplifting stories.

 Ophelia and the Marvelous Boy by Karen Foxlee